crypto-hub/15618/final_writeup.md

 There are mainly three issues due to concurrent access that we need to address.
 * Deadlock risk due to multiple writers (during displacements along the cuckoo path)
   - Avoided by allowing only single writer at a time

 * False misses:
   - Suppose during insert for key x, no empty slot was found.
 A victim slot y was selected.
   - Now we get alternate bucket z for y.
   - We replace y with x and then z with y.
-  - But, after replacing y with x, and before putting y in z, key y is not present in the hashtable, hence giving a false miss to a lookup for y.
+  - But, after replacing y with x, and before putting y in z, key y was not present in the hashtable, hence giving a false miss to a lookup for y.
   - This problem is solved by separating search and displacement phase.
      - First we get the entire cuckoo path without performing any replacements.
      - In second phase, we start atomic swaps from the end.
      - This way, all keys in the cuckoo path are always present in the hashtable and false misses can be avoided.

 * Optimistic Locking:
   - There is still a possibility of race condition between readers and and a single writer (writer’s displacement phase can move the keys being read by a reader).
   - To avoid using locks, we use version counters.
 Each key maps to a specific index in the version counter array.
 More than one keys can map to same index in the version counter array.